Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: Introduction

 Even though the M-step for the GPD parameters is not in closed form, fitting (\ref{eq:lognGPD}) is easier and computationally much lighter than estimating a dynamic mixture.
 In light of the requirements on the support of the two components and the skewed and leptokurtic features required for the resulting distribution, a size distribution different from the lognormal can be used without significantly changing the estimation methodology and the modeling capabilities.
 On the other hand, the zero-mean GPD seems to be the best choice, both for its theoretical properties as a tail model and because it is supported on $\mathbb{R}^+$.

 Figure \ref{fig:figbase} displays the density (\ref{eq:lognGPD}) when $p\in\{0.9,0.5\}$, $\mu=0$, $\sigma^2=0.25$, $\xi=0.25$ and $\beta=3.5$, as well as the two component densities.

-From the figure, we notice a few interesting features.
-First, the GPD is unlikely to be a good model for the bulk of the data: this is not surprising, because the GPD with $\xi>0$ typically fits well only the observations above a high threshold; see, e.g., \cite{emb97}.
+From the figure, we notice a few features.
+First, the GPD alone is unlikely to be a good model for the bulk of the data: this is not surprising, because the GPD with $\xi>0$ typically fits well only the observations above a high threshold (see, e.g., \cite{emb97}).
 Second, the GPD tail is heavier than the lognormal one, hence the GPD contribution is key to model the largest observations.
 Third, the mixture combines the good fit of the lognormal to the body and of the GPD to the extreme observations, and the numerical value of $p$ allows one to obtain a distribution with a specific degree of tail heaviness.
+In Sect. \ref{sec:emp} we will actually be able to verify empirically that the observations in the body of the distributions are more likely to be lognormal, which confirms that the body is mostly described by the lognormal (see Fig. \ref{fig:app2}).
+Finally, it should be noticed that, if $\xi>-1$, the density is always bimodal, since it has a small mode at the origin.
+As can be seen in Fig. \ref{fig:figbase}, the mode is hardly noticeable; moreover, from the modeling point of view, when one's goal is to fit loss data and compute risk, this is usually a negligible problem, since small losses are seldom important.

 In the present paper we investigate two main issues.
 The first one is estimation: the implementation and performance of the EM algorithm need to be assessed.
 The second one is flexibility: is the proposed model sufficiently flexible for data from different skewed and leptokurtic data-generating processes?